Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Recent History: - This movie-style skirt was built in 1965 but never appeared on the big screen, instead making its debut in The Chase as a "stunt Dalek", before finally being refurbished and kitted-out to appear as a hero prop in The Power of the Daleks.

-Its telltale misaligned hemispheres could be tracked easily through three decades of television work and it last appeared was with the Seventh Doctor in 1988, paired up with the shoulders of Dalek One.
-After its last TV work, its rear panels were cut away as part of an adaptation for a "walk-in" exhibit for a Doctor Who Exhibition.
-The panels that were removed were retained by Chris Balcolme until the main front part of the skirt came up for auction in 2010, whereupon all the components were bought by Jamie Smyth.
+Its tell-tale misaligned hemispheres could be tracked easily through three decades of television work and it last appearance in Doctor Who was with the Seventh Doctor in 1988, paired up with the shoulders of Dalek One.
+After its last TV work, its rear panels were cut away as part of an adaptation for a “walk-in” exhibit for a Doctor Who Exhibition.
+The panels that were removed were retained by Chris Balcombe until the main front part of the skirt came up for auction in 2010, whereupon all the components were bought by The Prop Gallery.
 Doctor Who FX veteran Mike Tucker performed the reunification of the Dalek and restored it to its last screen appearance.
-In the summer of 2011 Jamie sold the complete Dalek back to Chris Balcombe where it has quickly become one of his most prized possessions. |
+In the summer of 2011 The Prop Gallery sold the complete Dalek back to Chris Balcombe where it has quickly become one of his most prized possessions.

 Dalek Eight